jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 (*{1.20412, 1.20412}*)
 ```

 These next 2 results are also perfect answers.
-So again we have a perfect (20/20=100%) response (compared to only 0% for GPT-3.5 and Analytical Chem students, and 18% of Gen Chem students at the large Midwestern University in the Clark et al. paper.)
-Again, GPT-4 is at the head of its class.
+So once again we have a perfect (20/20=100%) response (compared to only 0% for GPT-3.5 and Analytical Chem students, and 18% of Gen Chem students at the large Midwestern University studied by Clark et al.) Again, GPT-4 is at the head of its class.

 ```mathematica
 ToJekyll["GPT-4 does acid (base chemistry)",